St0rmingBr4in/config_ansible/README.md

 ## CI code sanity checks

-* The code is checked using `ansible-lint` and `yaml-lint`
+* The CI checks the code using `ansible-lint` and `yaml-lint`
-* The ansible playbook is run inside a docker container to check for issues when running the playbook in an unconfigured environment
+* The CI runs the ansible playbook inside a docker container to check for issues when running the playbook in an unconfigured environment